mirrorctl/mirrorctlDocs/content/about.md

 `mirrorctl` is a good-faith fork of the `go-apt-mirror` portion of [cybozu-go/aptutil](https://github.com/cybozu-go/aptutil).
-The project was / is in maintenance mode, and I liked it, but knew that it needed some work.
+That project was / is in maintenance mode, and I liked it, but knew that it needed some work.
 So, I picked it up.

 I'm a Senior Linux Engineer living and working in Chicago, Illinois.